 - The cilantro is optional.
 I’m a huge cilantro fan, but if you’re not, feel free to omit it.

-- If roasting the chili, wear gloves!
-The heat from the pasilla or poblano pepper will rub off onto your hand and can really sting if you’re not careful.
-Always wear gloves when working with the pepper and wash your hands well afterward.
+- If roasting the chili, wear gloves when handling it!
+The capsaicin from the pasilla or poblano pepper (the stuff that makes them SPICY!) will rub off onto your hand and can really sting if you’re not careful.
+Always wear gloves when working with hot peppers and wash your hands well afterward.

 - Dice the veggies well!
 While some dips are nice when chunky (hello guacamole!), this corn salsa works best when the ingredients are finely diced.
-After all, the corn is already small and you don’t want large chunks of pepper and onion competing with it!
+After all, the corn is already small, and you don’t want large chunks of pepper and onion competing with it!
+Dicing everything into small pieces ensures variety in every bite and makes it easier to eat!

 - Storing.
 This chipotle corn salsa will stay fresh in an airtight container for about 5-6 days in the refrigerator.